 As you slowly get down to the business of being married, tasks, opportunities, decisions and real life hit you square in the face.

-After a couple of years have passed, you have a home and your roles in married life are down to a routine.
-You think about how the next five years will be and all of the sudden you realize that your romantic life has taken on routine just like the household chores.
+After a couple of years have passed, your home and roles in married life are down to a routine.
+Looking to the future, you suddenly realize that your romantic life has taken on routine just like the household chores.

 The routine doesn’t have the magic it once had and you wonder, “Did I really marry my soul mate?”

-What most couples are never told when they marry is that during the first two years of marriage, you get a free dopamine ride.
+During the first two years of marriage, couples get a free dopamine ride.
 Everything is new and exciting and they have an elevated sex drive.
-After the two year mark, dopamine levels drop and spouses begin to wonder what is wrong, but rarely do they ever have a conversation about what is happening in their relationship.
+Dopamine levels drop around the two-year mark and spouses begin to wonder what is wrong, but rarely do they ever have a conversation about what is happening in their relationship.

 Whether you have been married two, 10 or 20 years, if the passion has fizzled in your marriage—or if you want to make sure it stays alive, there are things you can do to fan the flames.

-For more information, please contact us or check out our classes for married couples.
+To learn more about fully understanding your spouse’s needs or how to deal with differences in creating passion and intimacy in your relationship, please contact us or check out our classes for married couples.